Picture the scene: It’s a crisp autumnal or spring morning and you’re heading out to work or play.

-If you stick to the classics whilst you’re getting your fashion sh*t together, there’s absolutely no way that anyone can criticise.
+If you stick to the classics while you’re getting your fashion sh*t together, there’s absolutely no way that anyone can criticise.
 After all, the staples are considered staples because they’re the most-loved and most-worn items in our wardrobes over the longest time period.
+Duh.

 Transitional dressing can be tough when the weather is constantly dancing around all over the place.
 That said, you know what to do now: